 Students must complete a minimum of 93 units of media related courses.
 Requirements for each emphasis are given below.
 Once the requirements for an emphasis are complete, electives can be chosen from another emphasis or other DIGM or ENTM courses.

 Up to 3 internships and 3 independent study courses may be taken for credit towards a degree.

 To earn a Bachelor of Science in Communications Media, a student must complete all of the following:

-- University Core (23 courses/69 units) - Communications Media Core Courses (6 courses/18 units) - Communications Media Elective Courses (25 courses/75 units) - At least one Communications Media Emphasis and elective courses within Communications Media OR - o Elective courses within Communications Media - Elective courses from any department (6 courses/18 units)
+- University Core (24 courses/72 units) - Communications Media Core Courses (12 courses/36 units) - Communications Media Elective Courses (18 courses/54 units) - At least 6 Communications Media Emphasis or Communications Media Major elective courses - o Elective courses from any department (12 courses/36 units)